6sense vs Demandbase

 Both platforms handle intent data and ABM orchestration well.
 But neither was built to be a complete go-to-market system.
 They tell you which accounts are in-market.
 Reaching the right people at those accounts, understanding why deals move or stall, and executing across every GTM surface still requires stitching together additional tools.
 That's the gap a broader platform fills.

-ZoomInfo is an AI-powered GTM platform built on the largest B2B dataset in the industry: 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business emails.
+ZoomInfo is an all-in-one AI GTM Platform built on the largest B2B dataset in the industry: 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business emails.
 That data fuels ZoomInfo's GTM Context Graph, an intelligence layer that unifies your CRM records, conversation transcripts, and behavioral signals with the 1.5B+ data points ZoomInfo processes daily.
 This captures why deals move or stall, so the AI drafting your next email follow-up understands the concern behind the conversation, your next GTM play targets accounts matching your actual win patterns, and your next forecast reflects buying evidence rather than rep optimism.
-Your team can use this intelligence through the GTM Workspace for sellers, GTM Studio for marketers and RevOps, or APIs and MCP in any front-end.
+Your team can use this intelligence through GTM Workspace for sellers, GTM Studio for marketers and RevOps, or APIs and MCP in any front-end.

 If building your GTM strategy on one platform sounds right, see how ZoomInfo works.